PHILIPPE BOLTON, RECORDER MAKER

 (Click on the picture for more details)

 The air column can be shortened by opening holes, giving higher notes, since the vibrating length is shortened.
+It can of course also be lengthened again by closing holes.
 If the holes were large enough, opening a hole would be equivalent to cutting the air column completely at that point, but the holes are too small for this, which is why we can use fork fingerings (also called cross fingerings) to play semitones in particular

 (Click on the picture for more details)